0xflux/0xflux.github.io/implant/profiles/index.md

 # or you can build specific ones by passing in the implant's name, in this case, it is 'default'.
 [implants.default]
-debug = false # Optional, true specifies a debug build - note this will also mean strings are not encrypted if set to true
+debug = false # Optional, true specifies a debug build - note this will also mean strings are not encrypted if set to true svc_name = "PrintScanService" # Name passed to SCM of the .svc binary

 network.address = "https://localhost" # required
 # The URI cannot match a download URI, the server will return an error